wwlpublish/learn-bizapps-pr-auto-sync-back-test/learn-bizapps-pr/powerapps/use-ai-builder/includes/introduction.md

 ## AI Builder models available as prebuilt and custom

-AI Builder provides one model that is available in both prebuilt and custom forms: **entity extraction**.
+AI Builder provides one model that's available in prebuilt and custom forms: **entity extraction**.

-You should evaluate each model based on industry data to determine whether a model responds to your business scenario or requires you to train a custom model based on your organization historical data.
+You should evaluate each model based on industry data to determine whether a model responds to your business scenario or requires you to train a custom model based on your organization's historical data.

-You now have learned the fundamentals of AI Builder models.
-Next, you'll learn how to create a new custom model.
+Now that you've learned about the fundamentals of AI Builder models, you'll learn how to create a new custom model.